xastrobyte/Omega-Psi/category/commands.md

   * `ping ` - Pings the bot.

 ## Server Moderator
   *Moderate your server with this.
-Owners have the only access to this at first.*\n **In order to use these commands, you must have the Manage Server permissions.**
+Owners have the only access to this at first.*

+  **In order to use these commands, you must have the Manage Server permissions.**
   * `addMember | addM | am <member(s)...>` - Allows you to add a member, or members, to the server file manually.